 Science tells us that beach time is good for the mind and body, from the meditative effects of staring at the waves to the soothing sensation of warm sand on our feet.
-After months of stay-at-home restrictions, we could all use a dose of surf-and-sand medicine, and with California beaches now open, it's time to slather on the SPF.
+After months of various levels of COVID-19 restrictions, we could all use a dose of surf-and-sand medicine, and with California beaches now open, it's time to give in to the lure of seaside rejuvenation.

 If you need more evidence of the beach's health benefits, talk to 86-year-old Don Eittreim, owner of the Jalama Beach Store and Grill.
 Since 1978, the octogenarian has served his world-famous Jalama Burgers at his beach store at Jalama, a Santa Barbara County surf haven that's a half-hour drive from Lompoc.

 Besides Eittreim's burgers, Jalama Beach is known for long stretches of white sand, beachside campsites, and a left-hand point break.
 It's one of hundreds of California beaches that offer a sunshine-infused, recreation-oriented getaway.

 Gloria Sandoval, spokesperson for California State Parks, which manages 62 beaches across the state, says access to beaches is now more vital than ever.

 "Everybody is trying their best to reduce their exposure to the virus, and we know that people can recreate responsibly at beaches," Sandoval says.

 That said, your beach trip may look a bit different than in previous years.
 "COVID-19 is still with us, so there are new guidelines that we have to adapt to," Sandoval notes.
 "At state beaches, people have been practicing physical distancing.
 We've been educating the people who are not.
 We're also encouraging everybody to recreate only with immediate household members."